How you prepareBy Mayo Clinic Staff

-To prepare for splenectomy and if there is time before the surgery, you may need to:
+To prepare for splenectomy and if you have time before the surgery, you may need to:

-- Receive blood transfusions before surgery to ensure you have enough blood cells following removal of your spleen
+- Receive blood transfusions to ensure you have enough blood cells after your spleen is removed.

-- Receive a pneumococcal vaccine to help prevent infection after your spleen is removed
+- Receive a pneumococcal vaccine and possibly other vaccines to help prevent infection after your spleen is removed.

 Your doctor will give you specific instructions to help you prepare.